fkaanuslu/AntiTurkishPurism/README.md

 Today, nearly seven thousand French derived words remain in daily use.
 These include “aktif, avantaj, bagaj, branş, endüstri, kampanya, kontrol, departman, alternatif, direkt, liberal, pozitif, sosyal, reklam, roman.”
 Purists avoid none of these.
 Why, then, do they reject Arabic and Persian?

-Warnings from thinkers and scholars
+## Warnings from thinkers and scholars

 Prof. Dr. Ali Fuat Başgil (a major Turkish jurist and political thinker) explains that French contains Latin, Greek, and Frankish words.
 Yet no French citizen thinks of discarding them.
 English consists largely of French and German elements.
 Still, no English speaker proposes removing these roots.

 It is tragic that today’s youth cannot understand Başgil’s book “Gençlerle Başbaşa” (A Chat with the Youth).
 Turkish youth of the 1960s and 70s read it easily.
 Today, publishers feel forced to simplify the text.

 Prof. Dr. Ayhan Songar (a prominent Turkish psychiatrist and intellectual) notes that the 1890 Redhouse Dictionary recorded one hundred thousand Turkish words in active use.
 English had the same number at that time.
 Today, spoken Turkish has only about ten thousand words, while English has grown to one million.

-Read about the Turkestan Idea

 Prof. Dr. Nuri Köstüklü (a scholar of Turkish education and cultural history) reports that American primary school textbooks contain over 71,000 words, German books 70,400, Japanese books 44,224, while Turkish textbooks contain only about 5,000.